mne-tools/mne-python/doc/glossary.rst

         is used in the code base, e.g. for plotting.

     Digitization
-        Digitization is a procedure of recording the headshape of a subject and the fiducial coils and/or eeg electrodes locations on the subject’s head.
+        Digitization is a procedure of recording the headshape of a subject and the fiducial coils (or :term:`HPI`) and/or eeg electrodes locations on the subject’s head.
 They are represented as a set of points in a 3D space.
 See :ref:`reading-dig-montages` and :ref:`dig-formats`.

     dipole
         See :term:`equivalent current dipole`.

+    eLORETA and sLORETA
+        eLORETA and sLORETA (exact and standardized low resolution brain electromagnetic tomography) are versions of LORETA source estimation technique.
+It is based on computing the distribution of the current source density throughout full brain volume.
+See :func:`mne.minimum_norm.apply_inverse`.

     epochs
         Epochs (sometimes called "trials" in other software packages) are